EU-ECDC/PooledPrevalence/README.md

 number of laboratory test to perform `w.max`), the expected (maximal) prevalence, and by the possible reduction in sensitivity due to an excessive number of samples in the same pool (`s.max`).
-This number depends from a number of factors (the pathogen, the sensitivity of the test, the laboratory infrastructure and technique), therefore it needs to be decided after appropriate local validation tests.
+This number depends on a number of factors (the pathogen, the sensitivity of the test, the laboratory infrastructure and technique), therefore it needs to be decided after appropriate local validation tests.
 A good starting point for validation is between 10 and 20 samples per pool.

-In the following example we investigate the possible designs for a study with a maximal pool size of 15 and maximal number of tests and individuals to sample equal to 2000.
-We also set a maximal expected prevalence 0f 5%.
+In the following example we investigate the possible designs for a study with a maximal pool size of 15 and a maximal number of tests and individuals to sample equal to 2000.
+We also set a maximal expected prevalence of 5%.
 Given the nature of pooled testing, the statistical accuracy decreases with the prevalence, so it is better to select a value which is higher than the prevalence we actually expect to find, in order not to end up with an underpowered study.